Brothers (Star Trek: The Next Generation): Plot

 Data finds himself in the home of his creator, Dr. Noonien Soong (Brent Spiner).
 Soong states that he called Data to him using a form of automatic recall and makes a manual adjustment on Data to return him to normal.
 As they talk, they are joined by Lore (Brent Spiner), inadvertently also drawn by the same recall that Data received, since Soong assumed that Lore was still disassembled.
 Lore expresses resentment towards his creator and starts to leave, but stops when Soong tells both of his creations that he is dying and wishes to give Data an "emotion chip" he has created.
 Soong decides to rest before implanting the chip, leaving Data and Lore to talk.
 When he returns, he proceeds to implant the chip but discovers too late that Lore had managed to deactivate Data and switch clothing with him, so that he now possesses the emotion chip.
 Soong tries to warn Lore the chip is not designed for him, but Lore instead injures Soong and transports off the planet.

 The crew of the Enterprise find a way to beam down an away team to the planet, where they discover the dying Soong and the deactivated Data.
 After Data is reactivated, he cannot recall any of what he did on the Enterprise to arrive at this planet, until Soong reveals to him where he can find that information stored in his memory files.
 Data apologizes to Soong that he will not be able to grieve for his loss, but Soong tells him he will grieve in his own way.
 After Soong states that he wishes to die on the planet, the Enterprise leaves and returns to its course to the medical facility, where the sick boy is successfully treated.
-Data observes the brothers at play after forgiving each other for the accident, contemplating his own relationship with Lore.
+Data observes the brothers at play after forgiving each other for the accident, which causes him contemplate his own brotherhood with Lore.